 The Fund and the adviser may use independent pricing services to assist in calculating the value of the Fund's securities.
 In addition, market prices for foreign securities are not determined at the same time of day as the NAV for the Fund.
 Because the Fund may invest in foreign securities and in ETFs and investment companies that hold portfolio securities primarily listed on foreign exchanges, and these exchanges may trade on weekends or other days when the ETFs and investment companies do not price their shares, the value of some of the Fund's portfolio securities may change on days when you may not be able to buy or sell Fund shares.
 In computing the NAV, a Fund values foreign securities held by the Fund at the latest closing price on the exchange in which they are traded immediately prior to closing of the NYSE.
 Prices of foreign securities quoted in foreign currencies are translated into U.S. dollars at current rates.
 If events materially affecting the value of a security in a Fund's portfolio, particularly foreign securities, occur after the close of trading on a foreign market but before the Fund prices its shares, the security will be valued at fair value.
-For example, if trading in a portfolio security using the Fund's fair value pricing guidelines.
+For example, if trading in a portfolio security is halted and does not resume before a Fund calculates its NAV, the adviser may need to price the security using the Fund's fair value pricing quidelines.
 Without a fair value price, short-term traders could take advantage of the arbitrage opportunity and dilute the NAV of long-term investors.
 Fair valuation of the Fund's portfolio securities can serve to reduce arbitrage opportunities available to short-term traders, but there is no assurance that fair value pricing policies will prevent dilution of the Fund's NAV by short term traders.
 The determination of fair value involves subjective judgments.
 As a result, using fair value to price a security may result in a price materially different from the prices used by other mutual funds to determine net asset value, or from the price that may be realized upon the actual sale of the security.